-The Group has several plans in place (warrant plan 2007, warrant plan 2013 and IPO warrant plan) which have similar terms except for the exercise price.
+The Group has several plans in place (warrant plan 2007, warrant plan 2013 and IPO warrant plan) which have similar terms except for the exercise price, except for the new plan decided by the Board Of Directors on 18 December 2015.

 Each warrant gives the right to the holder to one ordinary share of the parent Company.
-The warrants have a contractual term of 7 years and vest for 25% in the fourth year; 25% in the fifth year; 25% in the sixth year and 25% in the seventh year.
+The warrants have a contractual term of 10 years and vest for 25% in the fourth year; 25% in the fifth year; 25% in the sixth year and 25% in the seventh year.
 Warrants are exercisable as from the month after they have vested and in the subsequent exercise periods.
 There are no cash settlement alternatives and the Group does not have a practice of cash settlement for these warrants.
+The warrants have a contractual term of 10 years.